 After you’ve picked yourself up a pizza and indulged in it, head to Urban Surf for the rest of your day/evening.
 Urban Surf is located in Tecumseh, Ontario, about 20 minutes from Windsor’s city centre, and offers stand-up paddleboarding, kayak rentals and classes.
 This is a great way to explore Lake St. Clair by the water.
 My friend and I did the Sunset Paddle that takes place every night in the summer at 7:30pm for only $25 CAD.
 Unfortunately there wasn’t much of a sunset the night we went but it was still beautiful to get out on the water.

 After your sunset paddle, head for a late dinner at a nearby restaurant like Mamo Burger Bar, or for typical pub food at Johnny Shotz.
-Alternatively you can head back into Windsor for dinner at The Grand Cantina which is a hip Mexican restaurant located in the Ford City area, or you can head for drinks and share plates at F&B.
+Alternatively you can head back into Windsor for dinner at The Grand Cantina which is a hip Mexican restaurant located in the Ford City area.

 Wake up and grab your smoothie at Urban Surf before heading out for the day.
 Your first stop will be for coffee/tea and perhaps a bite to eat if your smoothie didn’t fill you up at Taloola Cafe, a cute little hippie cafe downtown Windsor.
 Try their ginger lemonade and one of their sweet treats if you have a morning sweet tooth!